USAREUR-AF Best Squad Competition: Patrol, Medical and CBRN

-U.S. Soldiers, assigned to various units across U.S. Army Europe and Africa (USAREUR-AF), participate in medical, patrol, and chemical, biological, radiological, and nuclear (CBRN) exercise lanes during the USAREUR-AF Best Squad Competition at Grafenwoehr Training Area, Germany, Aug.
-25, 2025.
+U.S. Soldiers, assigned to subordinate commands under U.S. Army Europe and Africa (USAREUR-AF), participate in day six of the USAREUR-AF Best Squad Competition at Grafenwoehr Training Area, Germany, Aug.
+26, 2025.
 Teams representing units from across USAREUR-AF will test their tactical proficiency, communication, and overall cohesion as they compete for the title of Best Squad.
 Winners of this competition will advance to compete at the U.S. Army Best Squad Competition.
-(U.S. Army video by Sgt.
-Nathanial Johnson)
+(U.S. Army video by Staff Sgt.
+Dylan Bailey)

 |Date Taken: